The is the second in a series where we interview Pride flag creators. This interview was conducted 3-12 December 2018 over email.

 MM: Before 2009, the only Pride flags with the LGBT Rainbow (1978), Bisexual (1998), and Transgender (1999) flags, all released at Pride festivals.
 2009 saw the introduction of the Natalie Phox Intersex flag on Wikimedia Commons.
 Since then, only the Philadelphia City Hall Pride flag has been released at a Pride celebration, and the rest online (mostly on Tumblr).
 How do you feel online communities have shaped queer discourse?

-Salem: A: Online communities have increased visibility in ways we can’t begin to imagine, but have also diluted the movement in a lot of ways.
-Places like Tumblr become echo chambers where no real back and forth conversation can be achieved.
-I don’t know what the solution is, but we need to build better, stronger, safer communities, especially for the younger generations of queers.
+Salem: Online communities have increased visibility and unified us in ways we could never have predicted, but have also diluted the movement in a lot of ways.
+Places like Tumblr become echo chambers, where no real back and forth conversation can be achieved.
+I don’t know what the solution is, but we need to build better, stronger, safer, more diverse communities, and establishing good framework for future generations of LGBTQ people.

 MM: I got hold of you after Tumblr announced the new Community Guidelines that will take effect on Dec.
 17, 2018.
 The new guidelines ban adult content on Tumblr.
 I mentioned my fear that adult content bots are notorious for having an anti-queer bias.
 We’re already seeing widespread reports of all queer content being flagged, including the flags themselves.
 What effect do you think these rules will have on the queer communities of Tumblr?